bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% endsi_step %}

 {% si_step attach the battery %}
-Place the battery between the headers you just inserted and insert the battery holder board onto the headers.
+Place the battery between the pins inserted into the expansion connector and insert the battery holder board onto the pins.
 Watch out for the pins that can be a bit sharp when inserting it.
+Have the side of the battery holder with the text facing up.
 The friction should hold the battery in place so tighten it until it does.

 The battery wires can preferably be bent and placed underneath the PCB to be out of the way.
 {% tutorialVideo /videos/battery.mp4 %}